2023 Best General Biology Schools in Minnesota

 Full General Biology at St Olaf College Report

-College of Saint Benedict ranked #6 on this year’s Best General Biology Schools in Minnesota list.
-CSB is a small private not-for-profit school located in the midsize suburb of Saint Joseph.
+With a ranking of #6, College of Saint Benedict did quite well on this year’s best schools for general biology students.
+CSB is a small private not-for-profit school located in the medium-sized suburb of Saint Joseph.

 The average amount in student loans that biology majors at CSB take out is $27,000.

-Minnesota State University - Mankato came in at #7 in this year’s edition of the Best General Biology Schools in Minnesota ranking.
-Located in the small city of Mankato, Minnesota State Mankato is a public college with a fairly large student population.
+Minnesota State University - Mankato ranked #7 on this year’s Best General Biology Schools in Minnesota list.
+Located in the small city of Mankato, Minnesota State Mankato is a public college with a large student population.

 After completing their degree, biology graduates from Minnesota State Mankato carry an average student debtload of $25,384.

-Hamline University came in at #8 in this year’s edition of the Best General Biology Schools in Minnesota ranking.
+Hamline University did quite well in this year’s ranking of the best schools for general biology students.
+It came in at #8 on the list.
 Hamline is a small private not-for-profit school located in the large city of Saint Paul.

 After completing their degree, biology graduates from Hamline carry an average student debtload of $24,912.